 The real attraction at the Desert View Tower is Boulder Park, a jumble of rocks weathered by wind into caves and craggy walkways.
 Kids adore this area, and scramble with sugared-beverage abandon up the switchback path over friendly-looking precipices and outcroppings.

-The Depression Era carvings strung along the path are a bonus, hand-carved animals, faces, and folk creatures inspired by the natural shapes in the boulders.
-Folk artist and out-of-work engineer W.T.
-Ratcliffe sculpted the quartz granite boulders without any particular theme in mind; but he likely knew kids would love the rocky maze.
+The Depression-era carvings strung along the path are a bonus: animals, faces, and folk creatures inspired by the natural shapes in the rocks.
+Out-of-work engineer W.T.
+Ratcliffe sculpted the quartz granite boulders without any particular theme in mind -- supposedly for a dollar a day and a jug of wine -- but he likely knew kids would love the rocky maze.
 The carvings and tower are registered as an official California Historical Landmark (#939).